 (c) anything to which any mammal skin or hide is attached; or

-(d) any lobster material.
+(d) a rock lobster tail or any part of a rock lobster tail.

-Penalty: $10 000 and the penalty provided in section 222 of the Act.
+Penalty for this subregulation: a fine of $10 000 and the penalty provided in section 222 of the Act.

-(2) The master of a boat used or intended to be used to fish for rock lobster must not cause or permit to be carried on the boat —
+(2) The master of a boat used or intended to be used to fish for rock lobster must not cause or permit to be carried on the boat for use as bait —

 (a) any bovine material other than gelatine or tallow; or